Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

-# Lab 1 - Run Miyagi Locally
+# Lab 1 - Run Miyagi App Locally

-In this lab, you'll setup and configure Miyagi app locally.
+In this lab, the focus is on configuring the Miyagi App for operational readiness.
+Subsequently, attention shifts to understanding the nuanced implementation of the Recommendation service.
+The practical phase involves executing the Recommendation service and deploying the Miyagi frontend locally for testing and development.
+A crucial step includes optimizing data retrieval efficiency by persisting embeddings in Azure Cognitive Search.
+The project culminates with a broader exploration of the Miyagi App and Recommendation service, emphasizing a personalized user experience.
+This task-based approach ensures a systematic progression through the project intricacies, facilitating a comprehensive understanding and effective implementation.

 ### Task 1: Setup configuration for miyagi app